 This new cutting board DIY project was inspired by one I saw online.
 I’m sorry I didn’t save it.
 The creator used a wood cutting board from the dollar store.
 What a great idea.

-I went straight to my local Dollar Tree, but, unfortunately, the didn’t have any wood cutting boards.
+I went straight to my local Dollar Tree, but, unfortunately, they didn’t have any wood cutting boards.
 I did find a bunch of other things that I thought would be good for spring and Easter projects.

 I thought my vision for a spring/Easter cutting board project was over.